Calculating the Underused Housing Tax Payable

 A property assessment notice (or similar document) and a property tax bill are generally two separate and distinct documents.
 However, in some parts of Canada, the property assessment notice and the property tax bill may form one single document.

-The assessed value of the residential property, as established by the authority, may not necessarily be the same as the value used by the municipality to calculate the property tax.
+The assessed value of a residential property, as established by the authority, may not necessarily be the same as the value used by the municipality to calculate the property tax.
 In some parts of Canada, the property tax may be calculated on only part of the assessed value established by the authority.

-Example
+Example 4

 In 2022, the individual receives a property assessment notice from an authority that establishes the assessed value of property for purposes of calculating the municipal property tax.
 The notice states that the assessed value of the property for 2022 is $600,000.

-The underused housing tax payable by the individual for the 2022 calendar year is $6,000 (1% × $600,000 [taxable value] × 100% [ownership percentage]).
+The UHT payable by the individual for the 2022 calendar year is $6,000 (1% × $600,000 [the taxable value] × 100% [the ownership percentage]).

 What is fair market value

-Generally, fair market value is the highest price, expressed in terms of money or money’s worth, obtainable in an open and unrestricted market between knowledgeable, informed and prudent parties that are acting at arm’s length, neither party being under any compulsion to transact.
+Generally, fair market value is the highest price, expressed in terms of money or money's worth, obtainable in an open and unrestricted market between knowledgeable, informed, and prudent parties that are acting at arm's length, neither party being under any compulsion to transact.

 Electing to use fair market value

-If you want to use the fair market value of a residential property to calculate your underused housing tax payable for the residential property for a calendar year, you have to file an election with the CRA.
-You may determine the fair market value of the residential property at any time on or after January 1 of the calendar year and on or before April 30 of the following calendar year, but the election has to be filed with the CRA by April 30 of the following calendar year.
+If you want to use the fair market value of a residential property to calculate your UHT payable for the residential property for a calendar year, you have to do both of the following by April 30 of the following calendar year:

 How to file the election